v-garcia/boursorama-auto-login/README.md

-# boursorama_auto_logger (rebranded to boursobank)
+# boursorama_auto_logger
-An userscript aiming to automate boursorama login
+An userscript aiming to automate boursobank login

 Tested in GreaseMonkey and ViolentMonkey.